atomix/atomix/README.md

 cluster leader.
 Candidacy occurs when a [follower](#followers) has not heard from the cluster leader for a configurable amount of time.
 When a replica becomes a candidate, it requests votes from each other member of the cluster.
-The voting algorithm is essential to the consistency of CopyCat logs.
+The voting algorithm is essential to the consistency of Copycat logs.
 When a replica receives a vote request, it compares the status of the requesting node's log to its own log and decides whether to vote for the candidate based on how up-to-date the candidates log is.
 This ensures that only replicas with the most up-to-date logs can become the cluster leader.